 By Susan Ciancio

-How do we teach our children to be kind and to treat others well?
-They must see us treating others well.
+If we want to teach our children to be kind and to treat others well, they must witness us treating others well.
 We have to exhibit kindness.
 They must hear us talking kindly about—and to—others.
 They must see us performing acts of kindness with a generous and loving heart.

 We not only need to teach them to do nice things for others, but we must also teach them to accept another person’s kindness and to do so graciously, especially as they get older.
 As adults, we know that performing an act of kindness is sometimes much easier than accepting an act of kindness.
 Accepting kindness can be very difficult.
 But it is actually a gift of immense proportions.
 If we teach our children this from a very young age, they will grow up living it.

 We know that it can be extremely hard to allow others to do things for us, but this isn’t something kids experience.
 People are always doing things for them.
 But it’s also in their nature to want to help others.
 I’m sure your children have asked to help make cookies, sweep the floor, put away dishes, or fold the laundry.
 Doing these things makes them feel like a “big kid.”
 They feel like they’re contributing to the household.
 And your acceptance of their kindness, even if they spill more flour on the counter than in the bowl, is a tremendous gift.
 They are learning to derive joy from doing for others.

 When our kids become used to contributing to the well-being of the household, this will eventually and naturally transfer to wanting to contribute to the well-being of their school, their community, and the world.